 - Oregano: Oregano is a strong spice that can be used as a substitute for Italian seasoning.
 If you use oregano as a whole substitute, you could find that your dish tastes stronger than your Italian seasoning would have provided.

 - Basil: Basil is a great herb if paired with tomato-based dishes.
 We would recommend that you replace Italian seasoning for basil if you are making pasta dishes or any dish that involves tomatoes.
+Also, basil is a natural repellent and will keep any bugs out of your kitchen.

 - Marjoram: Marjoram is a very similar herb to oregano but is sweeter in taste and provides a more delicate flavor to your dish when compared to oregano.
 Marjoram will work well for rice dishes, along with other ingredients such as beans and vegetables.